Open Letter: Appeal For Action

 ABOUT ASSOCIATION

-The European Academy of Childhood Disability (EACD) is an international not-for-profit association founded in 1989, and is an association for anyone with a clinical and/or scientific interest in childhood-onset disabilities in Europe and beyond.
+The European Academy of Childhood-onset Disability (EACD) is an international not-for-profit association founded in 1989, and is an association for anyone with a clinical and/or scientific interest in childhood-onset disabilities in Europe and beyond.
 EACD's mission is to promote research and education for the benefit of people with childhood-onset disabilities throughout Europe and beyond.

 CONTACT